Furniture Polish, Cleaner & Varnish Remover

 Notes:

-- Mix recipe in a pail or container that is heat resistant since you’ll be using it to hold the hot water.
+- Mix in a pail or container that is heat resistant since you’ll be using it to hold the hot water.

 Directions: